7 SECRETS To Improve Your Eating Habits

 In essence, your health will be a mess if you try to lose weight by starving.
 The worst part about it is that some of the health issues that arise from starvation diets can cause irreversible damage to your body and require long-term hospitalization or lifelong medical care.

-If you plan to turn starvation dieting into a lifestyle, you’ll end up in a body bag way before your time.
-No amount of skinny is worth your life.
-Don’t let the desperation to lose weight push you to go on a starvation diet.
+No amount of skinny is worth poor health.
+Don’t let the desperation to lose weight push you to go on a starvation diet!

 4. Starvation dieters are not concerned with burning body fat.
 You MUST change your body's composition.
 You must increase muscle mass to become a “fat-burning machine.”
 This keeps the weight off your body for good.
 You don't need to be a body builder but you need to replace the fat (to an acceptable body fat percentage) on your body with muscle mass.
 This will give you the lean, healthy body you need.